Local and Modern Methods of Crude Palm Oil Extraction

 • Crude palm oil processing and extraction involve traditional local methods and modern techniques.

-• Local methods of palm fruit oil processing and extraction are labor-intensive and time-consuming but preserve traditional knowledge.
+• Local palm fruit oil processing and extraction methods are labor-intensive and time-consuming but preserve traditional knowledge.

-• Local processing of crude palm oil involves steps such as harvesting, stripping, threshing, steaming, milling, pressing, clarification, and storage.
+• Local processing of crude palm oil involves steps such as harvesting, stripping, threshing, steaming, milling, and pressing.

 • Advantages of modern methods of processing palm fruit oil include higher efficiency, improved quality, consistency, speed, sustainability, labor reduction, and safety, but come with high initial investment and complexity.